vicmir/WeatherReportApp/README.md

 # WeatherReportApp

-The KICC Weather Report project is a cloud-based application designed to provide users with real-time weather updates and historical weather data.
+The Weather Report project is a cloud-based application designed to provide users with real-time weather updates and historical weather data.
 Deployed on Microsoft Azure, this project leverages several cloud services to offer a seamless and efficient weather reporting tool.
 Users can access current weather information for their chosen locations via a user-friendly web interface and store historical weather data for future reference.

 ## Features